Skip to main content

 Example – starting rate for savings unavailable

 Gerry has earnings of £17,700 and savings income of £1,200.
-His earned income is more than the upper limit of £17,570, which is the personal allowance of £12,570 plus the starting rate band of £5,000.
+His earned income is more than the upper limit of £17,570 for the starting rate for savings, which is the personal allowance of £12,570 plus the starting rate band of £5,000.
 So, £1,000 of his savings income falls within his personal savings allowance and is taxed at 0%.
 He is taxed on the balance of £200 savings at the 20% basic rate.
 His tax will be worked out as follows:

 £